De-institutionalisation ! Understanding communities !

 conditions have improved for people with disability,

-generally, these organisations have fulfilled the same role in the
+generally, these organisations have fulfilled the same role in society

 that